TheAlgorisTech/Data-Structure/graph/README.md

 # Graph

+- Non-linear data structure consisting of nodes and edges
 - Graphs are important because they can be used to represent essentially any relationship
 	- Transportation systems
 	- Human interactions